Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Assessment Methodologies/Host Discovery & Port Scanning.md

 - TCP ACK Ping: Sending TCP ACK packets to a specific port to check if a host is alive.
 This technique expects no response, but if a TCP RST (reset) is received, it indicates that the host is alive.

 - SYN-ACK Ping (Sends SYN-ACK packets): Sending TCP SYN-ACK packets to a specific port to check if a host is alive.
 If a TCP RST is received, it indicates that the host is alive.

+#### Definitions

+*Ping Sweeps* : A ping sweep is a network scanning technique used to discover live hosts, the basic idea is to send a series of ICMP Echo Request (ping) messages to a range of IP addresses and observe the responses